CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 For two thousand years the Christian churches have been attempting to teach the world of the will of God.
 But what the world sees, in many instances, is the self-seeking and sin of religious people.
 The world is waiting to behold Christ.

-Forasmuch as ye are manifestly declared to be the epistle of Christ ministered by us, written not with ink, but with the Spirit of God; not in tables of stone, but in fleshy tables of the heart.
+clearly you are an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart.
 (II Corinthians 3:3)

-For God, who commanded the light to shine out of darkness, hath shined in our hearts, to give the light of the knowledge of the Glory of God in the face of Jesus Christ.
+For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.
 (II Corinthians 4:6)

 Notice the upholding, saving, protecting power of God directed toward Israel, toward the Servant of the Lord: